smirnov-mi/k8s/CKA/README.md

-## 24 - scaling up / down a deployment
+## 24 - Changing an existing deployment

+### 24.1 scale-up / -down a deployment / replicaset

 Straight-forward: